carpentierberengere/amazeing/README.md

 ## What did we do ?

 We created a new [repository](https://github.com/carpentierberengere/amazeing), with an HTML file (***index.html***), a JS file (***maze.js***), and a CSS stylesheet (***maze.css***).
-Using what we learned earlier (loops, arrays, divs, etc), we created a simple maze, and to make out little guy :red_circle: arrive to the :gift:.
+Using what we learned earlier (loops, arrays, divs, etc), we created a simple maze, and to make our little guy :red_circle: arrive to the :gift:.

 ## What did we use ?